apifest/apifest/README.md

 XML specific tags explained:

+- version - is the version of your API this mapping file describes
+- actions - defines actions with name and class
+- filters - defines filters with name and class
+- backend - defines where your API is running, requests should be translated to that backend
 - endpoint - is a mapping between outer ednpoint and your API endpoint;
 - external - the endpoint visible to the world;
 - internal - your API endpoint;